OpenChemFacts/.github/contributing.md

 # Contributing to OpenChemFacts

-Thank you for your interest in contributing to OpenChemFacts! ğŸš€
+Thank you for your interest in contributing to OpenChemFacts! íº€

 This document describes the general rules and process for contributing to the organization.